coder7475/learn-nginx/README.md

 A reverse proxy accepts requests from clients and forwards the request to servers for the actual processing.
 The reverse proxy relays the results from servers to the client.

+_NGINX_ reverse proxy acts as an intermediate proxy that takes a client request and passes it to the servers.
+From load balancing, increased security to higher performance - it is used for a range of use cases.

 The benefits of reverse proxy are the following:

 - **Security**: With a reverse proxy, clients will not have information about our backend servers, so there is no way any **malicious client** cannot access them directly to **exploit any vulnerabilities**.
 Many reverse proxy servers provide features that help **protect backend servers** from _DDoS attacks_, _IP address blacklisting_ to _reject traffic_ from particular client IP, or _Rate Limit_, which is limiting the number of connections accepted from each client.